Siege of Humaitá: Capture

 Despite all the odds, the Paraguayans still had a tenuous line of communication with Humaitá from the north: rafts (or canoes) across the Chaco.
 To finish it off, Caxias dispatched general Ignacio Rivas, a Uruguayan-born serving in the Argentine army, with 2,000 men.
 This force had landed south of Timbó on 2 May and began searching for the Paraguayan trail.
-It was attacked by the Paraguayans, but managed to repel it after making contact with another 2,000 men strong Brazilian force.
+It was attacked by the Paraguayans, but managed to repel them after making contact with another 2,000 men strong Brazilian force.
 Rivas established himself in a ridge at a place called Andaí and cut off the Paraguayan telegraph lines he found there.
 The allies had begun to consolidate their position on the Chaco.

 The Paraguayans outside the fortress raided the Allies frequently.
 López sent multiple requests to colonel Bernardino Caballero to carry out such raids.
 Caballero had built several redoubts between Timbó and Andaí and hoped to reopen the trail.
 He did not have enough men for a frontal attack against the Allied position at Andaí, but envisioned he could trick Rivas into a trap.
 Caballero's constant raids from his base at the Corá redoubt angered the Argentine general, who decided to attack it with a combined Argentine-Brazilian force on 18 July.
 The attack failed, with the Argentines suffering 400 casualties, including the death of colonel Miguel Martínez de Hoz, commander of the Rioja Battalion.

 The fortress' provisions had been exhausted at that point.
 Unable to resist any longer, Martínez, the Paraguayan commander, began to complete the evacuation of the fortress on the night of 24 July.
 People had been evacuated across the river to the Chaco in canoes since 11 July.
 In Whigham's estimation, "Since this departure was expected by the Allies, and since three more Brazilian ironclads had by now forced the batteries at Humaitá, it was shocking, almost criminal, that no one took note of the many trips taken across the river".

 On 25 July Martínez fired a 21-gun salute — it was López's birthday — and ordered the band to play music.
 Under cover of this ruse the rest of the men escaped the fortress and occupied Isla Poí.
 By next morning all the defenders had gone.
 Ten hours later, realising the fortress was empty, the allies occupied it at last.
 Martínez and his men planned to join Caballero, who presumably was waiting for them on the Chaco.
 This time, however, the Allies were in position to block their escape.